Mass URL aliasing

 }

-?>This function will shorten every node/$node_id type of URL to display/$node_id.
+This function will shorten every node/$node_id type of URL to display/$node_id.
 Individual URL aliases defined on the browser interface of Drupal take precedence, so if you have a 'contact' page alias for example, then the display/3 alias will not be effective when outgoing links are created.
 Incoming URLs however always work with the mass URL aliased variant.
 Only two modes are supposed to be supported by your custom function.

-You cannot only use this feature to shorten the URLs, or to translate them to you own language, but also to add completely new subURLs to an already existing module's URL space, or to compose a bunch of existing stuff together to a common URL space.
+You cannot only use this feature to shorten the URLs, or to translate them to your own language, but also to add completely new subURLs to an already existing module's URL space, or to compose a bunch of existing stuff together to a common URL space.
 You can create a news section for example aliasing nodes and taxonomy overview pages falling under a 'news' vocabulary, thus having news/15 and news/sections/3 instead of node/15 and taxonomy/term/3.
 You need extensive knowledge of Drupal's inner workings and regular expressions though to make such advanced aliases.

 Karoly just documented it at api.drupal.org: